NehalNetha/JavaAssignments/README.md

 ### Division.java
 - `divide()`: Performs the division operation by taking two numbers as input and displaying the result.
 Handles `InputMismatchException` for invalid inputs and division by zero error.

+# Java Assignment Five

+This is a Java program that calculates the area, perimeter/volume of various shapes such as Circle, Rectangle, Square, Sphere, Cylinder, and Pyramid.

+## Features

+- Interactive menu-based interface for selecting the desired shape
+- Calculates the area and perimeter/volume of the selected shape
+- Supports Circle, Rectangle, Square, Sphere, Cylinder, and Pyramid shapes
+- Implements inheritance, abstract classes, and interfaces to promote code reusability and extensibility

+## Usage

+1. Run the `Main.java` file.
+2. The program will prompt you to choose a shape from the menu.
+3. Enter the corresponding number for the desired shape.
+4. Follow the prompts to enter the necessary dimensions (e.g., radius, length, width, height) for the selected shape.
+5. The program will display the shape name, area, and perimeter/volume.
+6. You can continue calculating for different shapes or enter 'exit' to terminate the program.

+## File Structure

+- `Main.java`: The entry point of the program, containing the main method and user interaction logic.
+- `Shapes.java`: Contains the abstract `Shapes` class, the `Volume` interface, and concrete shape classes (`Circle`, `Rectangle`, `Sphere`, `Cylinder`, `Pyramid`).

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).